carlosug/READMEtoP-PLAN/experiments/training_corpus/README.md

 - **Goal**: provide a standardized command-line interface for managing software packages installation process and its dependencies.
 - **Definition**: Installing a software "from source" means installing a software without using automatic tools e.g. container or package manager.
-- **Requiremements**:
+- **Features**:
-- Running in command line mode;
+1. Running in command line mode;
-- Deal with source code dependencies;
+2. Deal with source code dependencies;
-- Compile the source code and copy the binaries to your computer instead;
+3. Compile the source code and copy the binaries to your computer instead;
-- Build the source code yourself, dealing with the dependencies.
+4. Build the source code yourself, dealing with the dependencies.
 `Comments`: Also it is called `compile from source`or `native installation`

 **Method 2: Package manager-based installation**